NIXBLACK11/telegramOrganizationChatBot/README.md

-# Telegram Bases Chatbot for bank users
+# Telegram Based Chatbot for bank users

 To use the bot check [chatbanker on telegram](https://t.me/bank_detail_bot)